Sean McVay: 2023 season

 With the Rams having traded significant draft capital and given notably high contracts to pursue their Super Bowl championship, many predicted that a team rebuild loomed during the offseason.
-Despite McVay having signed an extension prior to the previous season, speculation arose that the Rams head coach would not want to take part in a rebuild and would instead step away from the team before the next season began.
-Shortly after the regular season finished, sources stated that McVay would stay as head coach for the next season.
+Despite McVay having signed an extension prior to the previous season, speculation arose that McVay would not want to take part in a rebuild and would instead step away from the team before the next season began.
+McVay would later reveal that he had considered stepping away from coaching, as the constant losing during the previous season had taken its toll, but his wife convinced him to stay.
+Shortly after the regular season finished, sources stated that McVay would return as head coach for the next season.
 Throughout the offseason, media outlets ruminated over the Rams' dismal 2022 season, and with the team handling $75 million in dead cap money along with a roster filled with first- and second-year players, few outside the franchise organization expected the team to compete for the playoffs.
 A winless (0–3) preseason in which the Rams were outscored 109–34 did little to dispel the pundits' pessimism.

 The Rams opened the season with a surprisingly strong 30–13 rout of host Seattle.
-Though Los Angeles dropped three of its next four games against San Francisco (30–23), Cincinnati (19–16), and Philadelphia (23–14), the Rams displayed unexpected resilience against a trio of teams widely expected to contend for the Super Bowl.
-The emergence of rookie wide receiver Puka Nacua and second-year running back Kyren Williams propelled Los Angeles to a 29–23 overtime win at Indianapolis in Week 4 and a 26–9 rout of Arizona at home in Week 6 to even the Rams' record at 3–3.
+Although Los Angeles dropped three of its next four games against San Francisco (30–23), Cincinnati (19–16), and Philadelphia (23–14), the Rams displayed unexpected resilience against a trio of teams widely expected to contend for the Super Bowl.
+The emergence of rookie wide receiver Puka Nacua and second-year running back Kyren Williams propelled Los Angeles to a 29–23 overtime victory at Indianapolis in Week 4 and a 26–9 rout of Arizona at home in Week 6 to even the Rams' record at 3–3.
 But Williams suffered a severe ankle sprain that sidelined him on injured reserve for a month, and that, combined with injuries to quarterback Matthew Stafford and wide receiver Cooper Kupp, hampered the Rams who dropped three straight games going into the bye week.